shevekk/Leaflet.ColorIcon/README.md

 });
 ````

-ColorIcon inherits from L.DivIcon, it allows to generate a css filter for create colored icon
+ColorIcon inherits from L.DivIcon, it allows to generate a css filter for create colored icon.

+Your base icon image must be black to make the colorization work.

 ## License
 Leaflet.ColorIcon is licensed under the MIT License - http://opensource.org/licenses/mit-license.html.